Tritonn204/WCNFT/README.md

-Public archive of the original Fantom Smart Contracts used for the Weaponized Countries GameFi ecosystem
+Public archive of the original Fantom Smart Contracts used for the Weaponized Countries GameFi ecosystem, as ftmscan.io no longer exists